 - Complimentary in-room wifi (exclusions apply)

 If you haven’t yet used American Express Fine Hotels & Resorts, it’s a fantastic program I take advantage of all the time, in addition to Virtuoso.
-If you’re already familiar with the program, be sure to take a look at the ~100 hotels which recently joined FHR.
+Even if you’re already familiar with the program, it’s always worth checking when you’re booking a stay, since new hotels are added every year.
+I imagine many of these hotels will be added to Virtuoso shortly as well.

-Have you ever used Amex Fine Hotels & Resorts?
-Are there any newly added properties which interest you?
+Have you ever booked through Amex Fine Hotels & Resorts?
+If so, at which hotels?